What & When

 What should I use to study with for sentence structure?

-Pronunciation Note: なにで may alternatively be replaced with なんで.
-However, most speakers avoid this as なんで typically means “why?”
-Although なんで seldom replaces なにで, it does occasionally happen in contexts regarding transportation.
+Pronunciation Note: なにで may still alternatively be heard pronounced as なんで.
+However, most speakers avoid this, as なんで typically means “why?”

 28.